The Cricket Society: Activities

 The Society has a cricket team which plays at a number of venues each season.
-It also holds monthly meetings for the members in London (as detailed above), Bath, Birmingham and Durham at which invited speakers address the audience.
+It also holds meetings for the members in London (as detailed above), Bath and Birmingham at which invited speakers address the audience.
 These activities are held to maintain an interest in cricket and both inform and entertain its members and guests through the off-season.

-The Cricket Society publishes a journal, bi-annually and a regular news bulletin, 8 times per year, for its subscribed membership.
+The Cricket Society publishes a journal, bi-annually and a regular news bulletin for its subscribed membership.

 The Society commissioned E.W.
 Padwick to compile a comprehensive bibliography of cricket literature under the title A Bibliography of Cricket.
 The first edition, published in 1977 by the Library Association had 8,294 entries.
 A revised edition, published in 1984, extended this to over 10,000 entries (ISBN 978-0853659020).
 A second volume, published in 1991 as Padwick's Bibliography of Cricket, Volume 2, was compiled by Stephen Eley and Peter Griffiths and covers works published between 1980 and 1990 (ISBN 978-0853655282).